benlavender/homelab-docs/guides/CheatSheet.md

 az vm image list --offer <offer> --all --location <region>
 # List all images provided from a specific offer, such as CentOS or RHEL from a specific region
 az vm image list --offer <offer> --location <region>
-# List all images based on a specific SKU from the online list at a specific locations
-az vm image list --location <location> --sku <name> --all
 # List all images in the Marketplace from the online list:
 az vm image list --all
 # List all images in the Marketplace from a specific region from the online list: